Die Nibelungen: Reception

 The early reception of the film was greatly impacted by its ideological and nationalist content.
 The German film critic Heinz-Udo Brachvogel wrote in a 1924 article: "Ancient, deepest popular sentiment poured into heavy verse, fiery, primitive passion, tamed by the gliding rhythm of poetic forms, the most human thing that endured through the storms of the centuries and had to endure because it was human in the highest potency".

-In 1928, Variety magazine published a article after Kriemhild's Revenge's premiere, claiming it was not a good film, and mentioned it had not been commercially successful.
+In 1928, Variety magazine published an article after Kriemhild's Revenge's premiere, claiming it was not a good film, and mentioned it had not been commercially successful.

 In 1947, film critic Lotte Eisner wrote an article titled On the style of Fritz Lang in the Révue du Cinema magazine.
-There, she claimed that germanic characters are portrayed negatively and the only sympathetic main character is the Hun King Etzel.
+There, she claimed that Germanic characters are portrayed negatively and the only sympathetic main character is the Hun King Etzel.

 In 2010, film critic Leonard Maltin gave the film four out of a possible four stars, calling it "a[n] epic masterpiece".
 In his review he wrote, "A rich treasure trove of folklore and magic, in which Lang creates a mystical geometric universe where the characters play against vast architectural landscapes."

 Die Nibelungen was among Adolf Hitler's favorite films and Heinrich Hoffmann stated that he watched it with Hitler at least twenty times.
 Joseph Goebbels initially criticized the film in 1924 as a "typically Jewish concoction" although "the Jew knows how to direct", but later praised it as "the pinnacle of German achievement" by 1929.
 Hitler and Goebbels considered making a new film adaption with sound or adding sound to the Lang film, but nothing came from either idea.

+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Die Nibelungen was placed at #19.